 Floss all of your teeth on both sides.
 Use a clean section of string between each set of teeth to avoid adding more plaque and food particles to spaces between teeth.
 To keep track of your progress, always move from one side to the other.
 For instance, start on your upper left molars and go all the way around to your right molars.
 Then do the lower arch molar to molar.

 After you have flossed all of your teeth, properly brush them and rinse your mouth.
 Either water or mouthwash will further cleanse your mouth of bacteria and plaque that you flossed from your teeth.
 Remember to floss before brushing for best results.

 Sometimes it is difficult getting the string into the tight spaces between teeth.
 Try to avoid forcing the string through the spots, as breaking the string can damage gum tissue.
 If tight contacts between teeth makes flossing challenging, shop for specialized, more durable, waxed versions or dental tape.

 The gums will probably bleed if this is a new habit

 If you have never flossed before then your gums will not be healthy.
 Unhealthy gums bleed when touched.
 They may also be sensitive when the strand goes under the tissue.
 We recommend that you try to make it bleed.
 As long as ;you are not cutting the gum from a sawing motion, you will be fine.
-After several days of firmly applying the string to your gums, the bleeding stops. your gums are just healing and getting healthy.
-You want to have nice tough, pink gums that don’t bleed.
+After several days of firmly applying the string to your gums, the bleeding stops.
+Your gums are just healing and getting healthy.
+Healthy gums will be pink in color and will not bleed with flossing or brushing.

 Today there are numerous types of floss to choose from.
 Thick, thin, flat, white, colored, roped, waxed, as well as any flavor you can think of.
 Now whitening versions have been added to the many options.
 That’s because tooth whitening is a multi billion dollar business.
 Everyone wants white teeth.
 Now, in addition to whitening toothpastes and whitening mouthwashes, there is whitening dental floss.